tpb1908/CWDoc/doc.md

 As the contributions image is an SVG containing the contributions information, it can be easily parsed to calculate the number of contributions made per day.

+#### Lack of push API

+The GitHub API is purely restful, all data is requested by the client and returned in a JSON format.

+As there is no method for GitHub to notify the client of new notifications, the client must repeatedly poll the API for any updates to the user's notifications.

+In order to reduce data usage, and to ensure that the impact on rate limiting is reduced, conditional requests can be used.
+This is done by passing date-time string under the 'If-Modified-Since' header.
+If the data has not been modified, the API will return a 304 Not Modified code and the request will not count against the rate limit.

 ### Proposed design